Public Records Requests

 - Phone: 978-356-2935 ext.
 1111

 Cost of Public Records Request:

 There is no cost for the first two hours of time we need to find records.
 After two hours, the fee is no more than $25.00 per hour.
-When we review a request, we will provide you an estimate of how much the research will cost.
+When we review a request, we will provide you with an estimate of how much the research will cost.

 Paper Copies of Records

 Each request is processed in the order in which it is received.
-Various factors affect processing time, including the request’s size and complexity, and nature of the records sought.
+Various factors affect processing time, including the request’s size and complexity, and the nature of the records sought.

 - Consider how you can narrow the scope of your request to expedite the production process.

-- The Ipswich Public Schools must adhere to the law requiring that it to secure personally identifiable information and prevent unwarranted invasions of privacy.
-Documents containing such information must be redacted carefully before releasing, expanding time needed for production.
+- The Ipswich Public Schools must adhere to the law requiring it to secure personally identifiable information and prevent unwarranted invasions of privacy.
+Documents containing such information must be redacted carefully before releasing, expanding the time needed for production.
 Consider how you might revise your public records request to exclude records containing such information.